emqx/blog/en/202304/how-to-deploy-emqx-enterprise-on-google-cloud.md

 | Dashboard Port         | 18083                                                        |
 | REST API Port          | 8081                                                         |

-We will use [MQTT X](https://mqttx.app/) to simulate the access of IoT MQTT devices and quickly test whether the server is available.
+We will use [MQTTX](https://mqttx.app/) to simulate the access of IoT MQTT devices and quickly test whether the server is available.

-> [MQTT X](https://mqttx.app/) is a cross-platform MQTT 5.0 client tool open-sourced by EMQ.
-It supports macOS, Linux, and Windows, has rich features, and allows you to easily test MQTT/TCP, MQTT/TLS, and MQTT/WebSocket connections through MQTT X's one-click connection method and graphical interface.
+> [MQTTX](https://mqttx.app/) is a cross-platform MQTT 5.0 client tool open-sourced by EMQ.
+It supports macOS, Linux, and Windows, has rich features, and allows you to easily test MQTT/TCP, MQTT/TLS, and MQTT/WebSocket connections through MQTTX's one-click connection method and graphical interface.
 >
-> [MQTT X Web](https://mqttx.app/web) is the browser version of MQTT X, which eliminates the need for downloading and installation.
+> [MQTTX Web](https://mqttx.app/web) is the browser version of MQTTX, which eliminates the need for downloading and installation.
 You can quickly connect to the MQTT server via WebSocket by simply opening the browser.

-1. Access the [MQTT X Web](http://www.emqx.io/online-mqtt-client#/recent_connections) page and click **New Connection** or the **+** icon on the menu bar to create a connection.
+1. Access the [MQTTX Web](http://www.emqx.io/online-mqtt-client#/recent_connections) page and click **New Connection** or the **+** icon on the menu bar to create a connection.

    ![New Connection](https://assets.emqx.com/images/99bdfb1838f377b7f080472bbc6f8287.png)